05TharunKM/Samsung-PD-Training-/README.md

  </p>

 **Clock Jitter and skew:**
-- Clock skew is a phenomenon in digital integrated circuit  design that refers to the difference in arrival times of a clock signal at different points within a digital circuit.
-- Types of jitter :
-   - Duty Cycle Jitter: Duty cycle jitter, also known as pulse width jitter, occurs when there are variations in the width of the clock signal's high (logic 1) or low (logic 0) states.
-This can lead to variations in the time a signal spends in each logic state.
-   - Period Jitter: Period jitter, also called cycle-to-cycle jitter, refers to variations in the time it takes for successive clock cycles to occur.
-It is typically measured as the difference between the periods of consecutive clock cycles.

 - Skew: Clock skew is the variation in the time it takes for a clock signal to reach different flip-flops, registers, or other sequential elements within a digital design.
 In other words, it is the difference in the arrival times of the clock signal at various points in the circuit.